****Update on NAS Policy About Wreaths Across America

-Security and Parking: Access to the cemetery on December 14, 2019 will be through the main gate only.
-All people in the vehicle 18 years and up must have government issued ID out for the gate guards.
-Follow the instructions of the personnel directing traffic.
+Security and Parking: Access to the cemetery on December 14, 2019, will be through the main gate only.
+All people in the vehicle 18 years and up must have government-issued ID out for the gate guards and must be registered as volunteer with Wreaths Across America.
+Follow the instructions of the person directing traffic.
 Parking is available on both sides of the cemetery (see map).
 Please post a large, legible sign on your windshield indicating whether you are heading to the "NEW SECTION" or "OLD SECTION" so traffic monitors will know where to direct you.

-Schedule : Ceremony begins at 11AM CST near the main cemetery administration building in the "New Section" and will last 30-60 minutes.
-Wreath laying will begin at 9:00, will pause during the ceremony, and will resume afterwards.
+Schedule: Ceremony begins at 11AM CST near the main cemetery administration building in the "New Section" and will last 30-60 minutes.
+Wreath laying will begin at 8:30, will pause during the ceremony, and will resume afterwards.

 Wreath Pickup: Kiwanis will have two tables set up for wreath pickup for individuals who ordered from us and specified pickup.
 One will be for new side pickup to the right of the administration building (as you face it) and will have a large feather flag.
-The old side pickup will be by the entrance to the Columbarium on the right.
+The old side pickup will be by the entrance to the Columbarium on John Tower Road.